Sitecore/jss/samples/sitecore-embedded-jss-app/README.md

 ## Deploying to Sitecore

-* Install the JSS server components on your local Sitecore installation according to the JSS documentation
+* Install the Headless server components on your local Sitecore installation according to the JSS documentation
 * `jss setup` to configure the connection to a local Sitecore installation
 * Review the application config patch file in `sitecore/config` to ensure that it is configured appropriately for your Sitecore installation.
 * `jss deploy config` to deploy the Sitecore config patch file to the Sitecore instance (you may need to add the `hostName` to your `hosts` file)